msumari/E-commerce/README.md

 - setupTest.js
 - logo.svg

-It will bring an error since in the App.js there is **import** of logo.svg we remove that and we should have a blank page that means we are good to go.
+It will bring an error since in the App.js there is **import** of logo.svg we remove that , Now direct to the App.js everything that is between ``<div className="App"></div>`` should be discarded and we should have a blank page that means we are good to go.

+In src/ we will create basically six component that will serve us with home page and checkout page
+- Header.js : For our header.
+- Home.js : For our home page.
+- Product.js : For the product display.
+- Cart.js : For Basket items.
+- Checkout.js : For checkout page.
+- Subtotal.js : For total amount  of product.

+ ### App.js
+ We start with the core of the app where our components will be united to make a meaningfull web app .

+``import Header from "./Header.js";``

+   ``import Home from "./Home.js";``

+  `` import { BrowserRouter as Router, Switch, Route }``

+  `` from "react-router-dom";``

+ `` import Checkout from "./Checkout";``

+  The above peace of code is the one that is responsible for importing the header, homepage and checkout page components as well as react router which will help us with the routing of links and the navigation bar as well.